 The Secret Jobs of the Producer: finding talent and cost negotiation

-From outside the industry, many people would assume that the producer is not involved in the budget – surely there is an accounting department who handles this?
+From outside the industry, many people would assume that the producer does not handle the ‘money stuff’ – surely there is an accounting department who deals with this?
 But of course, the reality is that producers are often heavily involved in the budget.

-Please note: no specific monetary amount will be listed in this blog for the sake of privacy.
+Please note: no specific monetary amounts will be listed in this blog for the sake of privacy.

 Admittedly, we worked a bit ‘backwards’ when recruiting.
-As we wanted to run a marketing campaign for a few months ahead of launching our Kickstarter campaign, but also needed to find voice actors and a composer at the start of production, I chose to invest my own money into the film to cover these costs.
+We wanted to run a marketing campaign for a few months ahead of launching our Kickstarter campaign, but also needed to find voice actors and a composer at the start of production, so I chose to invest my own money into the film initially to cover these costs.
 The plan was to then reimburse myself with the Kickstarter money.
-A risky tactic, but without allowing time for organic growth and ‘hype’ build for our Kickstarter we were certainly guaranteed to raise more.
+A risky tactic, but by allowing time for organic growth and ‘hype’ build for our Kickstarter, we were confident we could raise more.

 Our biggest challenge, and the focus of this blog, was finding a voice actor for our main character.
 We had successfully found actors for our other two characters, both of whom were happy to work free of charge, but despite hunting both locally and online I was drawing a blank.
-Fortunately, on page 28 of the sixth voice over talent site I had trawled through, I came across Yulin Ng’s profile.
+Fortunately by some miracle, on the sixth voice over talent site I trawled through, I came across Yulin Ng’s profile.

 Yulin isn’t just a voice actress – she’s a dancer, teacher, radio presenter, and actress for film, television, and even musicals.
 Her values mentioned on her website aligned closely with the themes of our film, as did some of the roles she had previously played.
 In short, she was perfect.